-Not only did The Doctor visit and bring the dvd set of first season of Doctor Who with David Tennant, AND the 50th anniversary Dr. Who Monopoly, but we also got the Settlers of Catan expansion Cities and Knights.
+Not only did The Doctor visit and bring the dvd set of first season of Doctor Who with David Tennant, for sale AND the 50th anniversary Dr. Who Monopoly, but we also got the Settlers of Catan expansion Cities and Knights.
 Chuck and I have been trying it out, and it’s going to make our Tuesday Settlers date nights very very interesting.

 I can’t believe how quickly this year has flown by.
 It was a very busy year.
 On the seminary front, I took 8 classes between January and December (Greek, Theology of Forgiveness, Reformation Era, Patristics, Christology, Spiritual Formation, Research Methods, and Pauline Epistles).
 I have now completed all of the classes for my degree and am gearing up to start my thesis in February, as well as do my internship by helping out in a college-level class for the semester.

 Things were also quite busy on the blog.
 The blog has reached the magical 100,000 hits in a little over 2 years which was awesome.
 Thank you so much to my readers, and to those who shared posts through Twitter, Facebook, Google +, and other blogs.
 And, in September the blog moved from WordPress.com to a self-hosted WordPress.org format.
 (A big shout-out to Nick who helped me get it all set up).

 I think this year had some of my favourite blog posts.

 I did a series on Women in the Reformation, looking specifically at Invectives and Insults that leading Protestant women faced for their attempts to proclaim the Gospel: